 But some aspects make the landscape of Chocolate Hills truly unique in the world.
 The main is: these hills have more or less perfect conical form and are almost symmetrical.
 Their slopes are not too steep and cliffs are not exposed – slopes are covered with a uniform cover of grass.
 Hills always are round or oval, they never have notches or extensions.

 Even one such hill is unusual.
 But if there are hundreds, more than a thousand of them?
 Landscape consisting of such “copy-paste” elements is unique.

 An additional effect is created by the grass which turns brown during the dry season, which usually lasts from February to April.
 This unusual brown color gave the name to the whole landscape.
 Grass on the hills has several species, such as Imperata cylindrica and Saccharum spontaneum, here grow also some species of ferns and other plants.

 Tourism and nature conservation

 Originally Bohol was covered with dense rainforest, although Chocolate Hills, most likely had too weak soil to sustain forest on the steep slopes of the hills.
-After centuries-long slash-and-burn agriculture most of the rainforest is gone and now the plain between the hills is cultivated – here is grown rice and other crops.
+After centuries-long slash-and-burn agriculture, most of the rainforest is gone and now the plain between the hills is cultivated – here is grown rice and other crops.
 Only some 3% of the former virgin forest remains on the island.